Physician Quotes (167 quotes)

 The Physician, by the study and inspection of urine and ordure, approves himself in the science; and in like sort should our author accustom and exercise his imagination upon the dregs of nature.

-The physicians are the natural attorneys of the poor, and social problems fall to a large extent within their juristiction.
+The physicians surely are the natural advocates of the poor and the social problem largely falls within their scope.

 The superior doctor prevents sickness; The mediocre doctor attends to impending sickness; The inferior doctor treats actual sickness.